 If your desktop is compact and you already have a graphics card installed, you may be out of luck.
 But if you do have room in your modern desktop and a spare slot, these drives can be among the fastest available (take the Intel Optane 900p, for example), due in large part to their extra surface area, allowing for better cooling.
 Moving data at extreme speeds generates a fair bit of heat.

 While most M.2 drives are 22mm wide and 80mm long, there are some that are shorter or longer.
 You can tell by the four or five-digit number in their names, with the first two digits representing width and the others showing length.
 The most common size is labeled M.2 Type-2280.
-Though laptops will only work with one size, many desktop motherboards have anchor points for longer and shorter drives.
+Though laptops will usually only work with one size, many desktop motherboards have anchor points for longer and shorter drives.

 Do you want a drive with a SATA or PCIe interface?